haohuhh/haohuhh.github.io/_pages/about.md

   - /about.html
 ---

 I am Hao Hu, or in Chinese 胡昊, which is pronunced as h&uacute; h&agrave;o.
 I am currently a graduate student at [CEMFI (Center for Monetary and Financial Studies)](https://www.cemfi.es/), Spain.
 I am also an incoming MRes/PhD student at [Department of Economics, University College London](https://www.ucl.ac.uk/economics/).
-Before this, I studied at Peking University, China.
+Before this, I studied at [Guanghua School of Management, Peking University](https://en.gsm.pku.edu.cn/), China.

 My research interests are political economy, economic development, economic history and cultural economics.
 I am also interested in applied microeconomics, labor economics, and contemporary China.